How to start freelancing?

 In most cases, freelancers are free to determine where and when they perform an assignment.

-There are, of course, scenarios where you have to go on site with a client for this or that, but that depends a lot on your niche – and I would advise you to choose a niche where you have complete freedom concerning the time and place you work.
+There are, of course, scenarios where you have to go on site with a client for this or that, but that depends a lot on your niche – and I would advise you to choose a niche where you have complete freedom concerning the time and place you work, allowing you the option to physically escape the West and move to, say, Thailand or Paraguay.

 You can become a freelancer in more or less any industry you can think of.

-The most common options are professions such as writer, illustrator, translator, and so on.
+The most common options are professions such as writer, graphic designer, translator, and so on.

 These provide services that companies could use from time to time, but not necessarily want to permanently hire someone for.